ARION

 “Negative, Dr. Kate.
 The only personnel currently on board are Haru and Emiko Kirato, presently decanting chickens, and chef Rocky is taking inventory of MREs prior to sending them down to the camp.
 War Admiral is scheduled to launch the cargo crew from the surface in forty-eight minutes.”

 “Thank you, Arion.”
-The lioness looked at the canine.
+Kate looked at the canine.
 “Who was the last one to see Mr. Sandon?”

 Rex shook his head.
 “I don’t know the answer to that.
 I was just tasked to find you and take you back to camp headquarters.”